Martar189/Lession-Detection-with-YOLO/README.md

 2. Learning Rate and Optimiser

+We explored the following combinations of optimisers and learning rates
+- Adam with learning rate = 0.001
+- Adam with learning rate = 0.001 and dropout layer
+- Adam with learning rate = 1exp(-05)
+- Adamax with learning rate = 0.001
+- RMS with learning rate = 0.001
+- SGD with learning rate = 0.01

+For more details on optimisers and learning rates [click here](https://keras.io/optimizers/)

 3. Dropout Layer

 Regularization technique for reducing overfitting in neural networks by preventing complex co-adaptations on training data.
 Neurons are cancelled at random based on the chosen droupout value